phillycc/phillycc.github.io/_posts/2014-09-21-era-deutschland.md

 tags: []
 permalink: /era-deutschland/
 ---
-This project represented a UI redesign of Germany’s national real estate website.
+This Agile project represented a UI redesign of Germany’s national real estate website.
 As an employee of ERA Europe, I was tasked with reusing and customizing the code base for sister website, ERA Switzerland.
 Much of my work involved tweaking functionality unique to the German real estate workflows and data.

 ### Special features:
 * Responsive design